metno/diana/README.md

 # DIANA

-Diana is the core visualisation tool from MET Norway (Norwegian Meteorological Institute) and is distributed under the GPL license.
+Diana is the core visualisation tool from StormGeo and is based on latest release of DIANA from MET Norway (Norwegian Meteorological Institute) and is distributed under the GPL license.
 See gpl.txt for details concerning the GPL license.

 Diana is a graphical viewer and editor developed for use with meteorological and oceanographic data.
 It uses OpenGL and/or Qt for the graphics and Qt for